Skip to main content

 Open Main MenuClose Main Menu

-Paul Miller, A Journalism Icon - September marks the 100th anniversary of Miller's birth
+Paul Miller, a journalism icon — September marks 100th anniversary of Miller's birth

 Wednesday, September 6, 2006

-From traditional American roots Paul Miller rose to a position of international influence in both the Gannett Corporation and Associated Press.
-His decades of leadership have provided a legacy in the realms of journalism that will endure for generations.
+From traditional American roots, Paul Miller rose to a position of international influence in the Gannett Corporation and Associated Press.
+His decades of leadership have provided a legacy in journalism that will endure for generations.

-The OSU Library is proud to house the Paul Miller Papers.
-The collection consists of general correspondence, speeches, columns and photographs of Miller, as well as similar material and memorabilia related to Associated Press, the Gannett Corporation and other newspaper, radio and television concerns with which Miller was involved.
+The OSU Library houses the Paul Miller Papers.
+The collection consists of general correspondence, speeches, columns and photographs of Miller, as well as similar material and memorabilia related to the Associated Press, the Gannett Corporation, and other newspaper, radio, and television concerns with which Miller was involved.
 In addition to providing biographical information on Miller and other leaders of the Gannett Group, the material in this collection helps to document four decades of world affairs and developments in journalism and broadcasting.

 September 2006 marks the 100th anniversary of Miller’s birth.
-In recognition, the OSU Library hosts a joint celebration of the reopening of the Paul Miller Room in the Edmon Low Library and Constitution Day.
+In recognition, the OSU Library hosts a joint celebration of reopening the Paul Miller Room in the Edmon Low Library and Constitution Day.

 MENUCLOSE